emouser2023/emodata/README.md

 - `test.py`: Script for evaluating the model on the test set.

 ### Configuration:
-- Paths to dataset and pretrained weights are already set within the respective Python files.
+- Paths to the dataset and pretrained weights are already set within the respective Python files.

 ### Setup:
 Install required dependencies using the provided `requirements.txt`: